 Earthquakes are unpredictable and the best form of defence is to be prepared.
 Keeping a well-stocked survival kit with food, water and other essential supplies is one way we can care for our family after a shake.
-We can also prepare our homes too, with the aim to avoid as much damage as we can to both the building and our family members.
-Read on to learn more about earthquake preparedness for your home and family.
+We can also prepare our homes too, we take a look at ways you and your family can get earthquake prepared…

 Our homes can be hazardous even before an earthquake strikes.
 These five steps for earthquake preparedness can not only help make your home safer during an earthquake, but can also make your home safer for your family every day.